-2.1.1 Fact 1: Prevalence of Cash Flow-Based Lending
+2.1 Fact 1: Prevalence of Cash Flow-Based Lending

-We first study the composition of corporate borrowing, and document the prevalence of asset-based lending and cash flow-based lending.
+We first study the composition of corporate borrowing, and document the prevalence of cash flow-based lending among US non-financial firms.

-Asset-Based Lending
+Asset-Based Lending vs. Cash Flow-Based Lending

-In asset-based lending, the debt is collateralized by specific assets (most commonly real estate, inventory, receivable, and certain types of machinery and equipment).
-Creditors have claims against the underlying assets pledged as collateral, and their payoffs in default depend on the liquidation value of the collateral.
-Each debt typically has a size limit based on the liquidation value of the specific assets pledged as collateral for that debt.
-The limit is enforced throughout the duration of the debt in some cases (e.g. revolving credit lines based on working capital), and enforced only at issuance in others (e.g. commercial mortgage).
+In asset-based lending, the debt is collateralized by specific assets (e.g. real estate).
+Creditors have claims against the specific assets pledged as collateral, and their payoffs in default depend on the liquidation value of the collateral.
+This maps closely to borrowing against "land" in Kiyotaki and Moore (1997).
+Examples of asset-based lending include commercial mortgages (backed by commercial real estate) and other asset-based loans (backed by inventory, receivable, certain types of machinery and equipment, oil and gas reserves, etc.).
+Each debt typically has a size limit based on the liquidation value of the particular assets pledged as collateral for that debt.